Vienna Transport Museum Remise: Exhibitions

 Many of the museum's vehicles are kept in working order in its own workshop, so that they can be presented on special occasions.
 Numerous vehicles have been restored and reconstructed by volunteers over the last four decades.

-Notable exhibits include a dark-green horse tram from 1868, a steam tramway set from 1885/1886, and an electric tram and railcars from 1901 (the first electric line in Vienna started operating in 1897).
+Notable exhibits include a dark-green horse tram from 1868, a steam tramway set from 1885/1886, and an electric tram and railcars from 1901, four years after the first electric line in Vienna started operating.

-Also in the museum are public transit buses from 1949 to present, including the "Bus aus dem Fluss" (bus from the river), the bus that was swept into the Danube River when the Reichsbrücke collapsed in 1976).
+Also in the museum are public transit buses from 1949 to present, including the "Bus aus dem Fluss" (bus from the river), the bus that was swept into the Danube River when the Reichsbrücke collapsed in 1976.
 After the bus was recovered and repaired, it remained in regular service until 1989.

-In 2013, the Vienna Tram Museum closed for reconstruction.
+In 2013, the Vienna Tram Museum was closed for reconstruction.
 It reopened on September 13, 2014 as the Remise - Transport Museum of Wiener Linien.
 It now documents urban transport in its entirety, using interactive and multimedia components.

 In Spring of 2014, in line with Christian Rapp's new museum concept, a "Silberpfeil" subway (U-Bahn) car was transferred to the museum.

-Today, there are 3 main halls, and 17 exhibitions.
+Today, there are three main halls and 17 exhibitions.
 In addition to the vehicles, each station features small objects, historical photos, videos, and other interactive elements.
 For example, on the subject of Viennese public transport during World War I, there is information about the increase in woman tram drivers.
-Visitors can sit down for a simulation and see what it's like to drive the routes of 5 different subway lines.
+Visitors can sit down for a simulation and see what it's like to drive the routes of five different subway lines.